Stocks move broadly lower as trade war anxiety lingers

-NEW YORK (AP) — U.S. stocks moved broadly lower in early trading Monday as investors opened the week heading for safety amid heightened anxiety over the U.S.-China trade war.
+NEW YORK (AP) — U.S. stocks moved broadly lower in morning trading Monday as investors opened the week heading for safety amid heightened anxiety over the U.S.-China trade war.

 The early losses come amid a mostly quiet day on Wall Street as the latest round of corporate earnings nears its end.
-But, investors are coming off of a week of wild swings that ended in yet another loss because of mounting escalations in the long-running trade dispute between the U.S. and China.
+Investors are coming off of a week of wild swings that ended in yet another loss because of mounting escalations in the long-running trade dispute between the U.S. and China.

 Technology companies and banks bore the brunt of the selling in the early going.
 Chipmaker Qualcomm fell 1.2%.